stdm/stdm.github.io/service.md

   * Talk "AI - The usefulness revolution" at the "AI-Booster - Managing Smarter with Generative AI" event of the **Global Peter Drucker Forum**, online, July 02, 2024

-  * Keynote at Kaderanlass of the **Kantonspolizeit Zürich**, Zurich, Switzerland, June 28, 2024
+  * Keynote at Kaderanlass of the **Kantonspolizei Zürich**, Zurich, Switzerland, June 28, 2024

   * Talk "AI - Where are we heading?" at **150 Years Technikum Winterthur** celebration, Winterthur, Switzerland, Jun2 25, 2024